 In light of the negative impact of continuing delay on ICM and the stakeholders community, ICM intends in the near future to submit a request for independent third-party review of the Board vote, as permitted under the Bylaws.
 Further, ICM reserves the right to proceed in other fora based on the causes of action set forth in this petition, and on other causes of action.

-The remainder of this document includes the detailed information and supporting documentation required by the Reconsideration Committee, as set forth in the Bylaws and the rules of the Committee.
+The remainder of this document includes the detailed information and supporting documentation required by the Reconsideration Committee, as set forth in the Bylaws.

 Manner in which the Board's action affects ICM